|

 requisitioned by the Navy Department for the duration, a circumstance

 that Hugh hardly relished.
-Hugh helped design, and the yard built, FT
+Hugh helped design, and the yard built a

 boats, minesweepers, and sub chasers throughout the war years.